Quoc010120/national-park-biodiversity-analytics-by-python/README.md

   - The majority of species were not under conservation, with 5,633 species not protected compared to 191 that were.

 - **Are certain types of species more likely to be endangered?**
-  - Mammals and birds had the highest percentage of species under protection.
+  - Mammals and birds had the highest percentage of species under engdangered.

 - **Are the differences between species and their conservation status significant?**
   - Although there was no significant difference in conservation percentages between mammals and birds, a statistically significant difference was observed between mammals and reptiles.